4 Tips to help you create PHP console tools

 Hello.

-We often feel the urge to create a simple tool to automate tedious tasks.
-It's what
+We often get the urge to create a simple tool to automate tedious tasks, don't we?
+It's

-In such cases, I would use a console tool and run it periodically, but since PHP can also run console applications, I have collected some useful tips for such situations.
+In such cases, you might turn it into a console tool and schedule it to run periodically, but PHP can also be used for console applications, so I've gathered some handy tips for that purpose.
+Please

-Please note that I have only tested it on Linux.
+note that I have mainly only tested this on Linux.

 Get the home directory path

-Speaking of consoles, shell scripts are used, and in the
+Speaking of consoles, we're talking about shell scripts, and in the case

-case of shell scripts, the home directory path can be obtained using "~".
+of shell scripts, the path to your home directory can be obtained using "~".

 If you try to load a file in the user's home directory using a similar path in PHP, an error will occur